Shivgit42/FlowDraw/README.md

 # <img src="apps/web/public/logo.png" alt="FlowDraw Logo" width="28" style="vertical-align: middle;"/> FlowDraw

-**FlowDraw** is a collaborative drawing and whiteboard platform built for real-time creativity and low-latency collaboration.
-Create canvases, invite teammates, and draw together — or open a private, solo document for personal sketches.
+**FlowDraw** is a collaborative drawing tool built for real-time creativity and low-latency collaboration.
+Create canvases, invite teammates, and draw together - or open a private, solo document for personal sketches.
 Focused on performance, security, and a clean UX, FlowDraw ships with persistent storage for shapes and an ephemeral real-time layer for smooth interactions.

 ---

 ## 🚀 Quick summary

-- **Real-time collaborative whiteboard** with live cursors and instant sync.
+- **Real-time collaborative drawing tool** with live cursors and instant sync.
 - **Solo mode** for private documents.
 - **Persistent shape storage** in PostgreSQL (Prisma) + ephemeral real-time synchronization via WebSocket server.
 - **Secure sign-in** using Google OAuth + JWT via NextAuth.js.